The Python MQbtT library¶

 This class uses internally a

-Queue, starts theMQTT Clientand registers acallbackthat pushes all the messages for thereceive_topicto such queue.Subclasses use the queue to provide a synchronous way to receive messages via
+Queueper subtopic, starts theMQTT Clientand registers acallbackthat pushes all the messages for the subtopic to its queue.Subclasses use such queues to provide a synchronous way to receive messages via

 stop()method must be called to stop the MQTT client and to disconnect from the broker.- stop()¶